Table of Contents

-They say the future of retail is experiential, but the future is bleak unless jewelry retailers learn to incorporate immersive jewelry retail shopping experience into their agenda.
+They say the future of retail is experiential, but the future is bleak unless jewelry retailers learn to incorporate immersive jewelry retail shopping experiences into their agenda.

 Recently, Epson, a global technology leader, released its report called The Experiential Future and found that 75% of European shoppers would alter their shopping behavior if retailers were more experiential.
 This means they would shop in-store more often than not and that retailers would be able to attract more younger consumers as millennials (67%) and Generation Z (65%) continue to get drawn towards shops that offer more experiential elements.

 This finding provides an opportunity for jewelry retailers to start taking advantage of experientialism by adding immersive elements to their online and offline stores.
 Taking this direction is like hitting two birds with one stone.
 Incorporating immersive elements into the physical store will convince more shoppers to shop in-store while using immersive content online will increase the chances of converting potential shoppers online or converting that online traffic into actual foot traffic.
 Either way, it looks like the way to your shoppers’ hearts is through immersive technologies.

-Feeling clueless on how exactly you can implement this?
+Feeling clueless about how exactly you can implement this?

 Here are five ways to innovate your traditional points of sale to continuously attract shoppers’ interest.
 Read on!